 With the new year, many people are interested in cleansing their bodies of toxins brought on by bad lifestyle habits.
 A juice detox is the perfect answer for a fresh start; it can supercharge your cells with nutrition and re-energize your body.

 A juice cleanse is a tasty and relaxing way for your body to detoxify.
 Subsisting on good quality, organic vegetables and fruit juice that is not pasteurized provides your cells with wholesome raw nutrients.
 By consuming a juice detox diet your body has an opportunity to reboot and flush unwanted toxins.

-But, did you know that when fruits and vegetables are fresh-squeezed or used raw, bacteria from the produce can end up in your juice or cider – unless handled properly?
+But, did you know that when fruits and vegetables are fresh-squeezed or used raw, bacteria from the produce can end up in your juice – unless handled properly?